Glenroy College is a co-educational, 7-12 school servicing the communities of Glenroy, Coburg, Oak Park, Hadfield and Pascoe Vale.

 Student Engagement and Wellbeing

 There is a strong focus on attendance and effort in class.
 Rolls are marked every lesson with messages sent home where students are absent.
-The Personal Learning Program at Years 7-10 focuses on College values and preparing for success.
+Perosnal Learning at Years 7-10 focuses on College values and preparing for success.
 Senior students have mentors to assist their progress through VCE or VCAL.
 Teaching teams use data to inform agreed practice in the classroom.
 Participation in AIZ with Ramon Lewis will improve engagement.
 Student Voice and student leadership provide genuine input to the college programs and structure.
-Teachers report to parents through student led conferences, reporting nights and individual interviews.
+Teachers report to parents through progress reports, reporting nights and individual interviews.

 Student Pathways and Transition

-Transition to year 7 is facilitated by the Personal Learning Program, Home Group and Teaching Team structure.
-Personal Learning and Home Group teachers spend significant time with their class.The acceleration group begins work at the end of their grade 6 year.
-Students begin planning their pathway in year 7, exploring their interests and strengths and setting goals.
-Students select a vocational or academic pathway in year 10.
+Students begin planning their pathway in Year 7, exploring their interests and strengths and setting goals.
+Students select a vocational or academic pathway in Year 10.
 Extensive counselling with students and parents forms part of the process for selecting pathways and subjects.
 Work experience, work placement and School Based Apprenticeships form part of alternative programs along with Internship and VCAL.
 Industry visits, career expos and attendance at university open days complete the picture for students.